alishazaee/prometheus-stack-k8s/Readme.md

 To install the Prometheus stack on your Kubernetes cluster, follow the steps in the [Installation Guide](./commands-prometheus.md).
 The guide provides detailed instructions on prerequisites, Helm chart installation, and namespace configuration.

 ## Configuration
 Once you have installed the Prometheus stack, you can customize its configuration to suit your needs.
 In this example we have set up a Redis database and we aim to monitor it using helm charts.
-The [commands-redis](./commands-redis.md) covers various aspects of configuration,
+The [Redis Installation guide](./commands-redis.md) helps you to install redis and prepare it for monitoring

 Refer to this guide to make the necessary configuration changes based on your specific monitoring requirements.

 ## Alerting
 Alerting is a crucial component of any monitoring system.
 Prometheus supports powerful alerting capabilities that allow you to define alert rules, configure receivers, and manage alerting rules.
-The [alert rules file](./alert-rules.md) provides some examples for prometheus alerting system.
+The [alert rules file](./alert-rules.yaml) provides some examples for prometheus alerting system.

 It covers topics such as defining alerting rules, using recording rules, configuring notification channels, and integrating with external services like PagerDuty or Slack.